tony-reddington/discover-wicklow/README.md

 ## Features

 ### Existing Features
- * The website is made of of three pages that are connected by a responsive navigation bar in the header section with the company logo appearing on the left.
+ * The website is made of three pages that are connected by a responsive navigation bar in the header section with the company logo appearing on the left.
 The navigation bar changes to a hamburger button on smaller screen sizes.
-A footer appears at the bottom of each page containing the address/ clickable phone number and social links.
+A footer appears at the bottom of each page containing the address/clickable phone number and social links.
  * #### Home page
-   * The landing page image shows users the most popular site in Wicklow and show them what Wicklow has to offer.
+   * The landing page image shows users the most popular site in Wicklow.
    * There is limited text about Wicklow that will slide down once the user clicks the down arrow button beneath the text.
-   * Buttons controls the markers on the map and when the markers are clicked am info window opens showing the user some brief information and a website if available.
+   * Buttons control the markers on the map and when the markers are clicked an infowindow opens showing the user some brief information and a website when available.
  * #### Gallery page
-   * The Gallery features 9 x images of the most popular location in Wicklow to inspire the user and help them choose where to travel in Wicklow.
+   * The gallery features 9 x images of the most popular locations in Wicklow to inspire the user and help them choose where to travel in Wicklow.
-   * When each image is clicked, the responsive fancybox is activivated enlarging the image showing the site name allowing the user to click left or right through the images.
+   * When each image is clicked, the responsive fancybox is activated enlarging the image showing the site name allowing the user to click left or right through the images.
  * #### Contact page
-   * The Gallery page has tect tellign the user to contact us for further info.
+   * The Gallery page has text promting the user to contact us for further info.
-   * A form is centred on the page that required all info to be filled and on submit will send the info thorugh email.js to my email.
+   * A form is centred on the page that requires all info to be filled and on submit will send the info through email.js to my email.
-   * On clicking send the user will receive a response beneath the button to let them know if the message was sent successfully or if the message failed to send.
+   * On clicking the 'Send Message' button, the user will receive response text beneath the button to let them know if the message was sent successfully or if the message failed to send.
    * The page also features a background image of Shamrocks to represent Ireland and give the page some character.
 ### Features for future implimentation
  * Images for each infowindow